 \subsection{Post‑hoc Exploration}

-\textbf{Chat History Matter?} As shown in Table~\ref{tab:table_with_history}, the impact of incorporating conversational history on model performance in InsurBench is evaluated.
-To avoid context-window overflow, the dialogue before each call is truncated, retaining the system prompt and the most recent 3--4 turns.
-Results indicate that history benefits are largest for very small models (e.g., Gemma-3-4b-it and Gemma-3-270m-it), while larger SLMs improve only slightly.
-However, chat history increases VRAM-time usage---for Qwen3-80B-Instruct, the cost rises from 5.321 to 10.035~GB$\cdot$min per item.
+\paragraph{Chat History Matter?} In Table~\ref{tab:table_with_history}, we evaluate the impact of incorporating conversational history on model performance in InsurBench.
+To avoid context-window overflow, the dialog before each call is truncated, retaining the system prompt and the most recent 3--4 turns.
+The results indicate that history benefits are largest for very small models (e.g. Gemma-3-4b-it and Gemma-3-270m-it), while for medium models improve only slightly.
+However, chat history increases VRAM-time usage---for Qwen3-80B-Instruct, the cost increases from 5.321 to 10.035~GB$\cdot$min per item.
 Therefore, enabling chat-history processing is mainly recommended for lightweight SLMs in Agent Skills deployments.

-\textbf{Replacing "Skill" with "others"?} An exploratory experiment is conducted to investigate whether replacing the keyword "Skill" with its synonyms affects the efficiency and accuracy of agent tasks.
+\paragraph{Replacing "Skill" with "others"?} We conduct one final experiment to also investigate whether replacing the keyword "Skill" with its synonyms affects the efficiency and accuracy of agent tasks.
 As shown in Table~\ref{tab:other_skill_performance}, four synonyms were tested.
 Their impact is shown to be minimal on the performance.
 Notably, "Expertise" consistently outperformed "Skill" across metrics, suggesting it as a potentially superior alternative.
 Additionally, "Know-how" demonstrated substantial improvements in GPU memory efficiency with negligible performance degradation.